 The Lost Creek Plant shall be owned by Company and funded by the Members in accordance with the ratio of their Membership Interests as that value is established in the LLC Agreement.

-The Incremental Operating Cost associated with the Lost Creek Plant shall be borne by the Members in accordance with the ratio of their Membership Interests as that value is established in the LLC Agreement.
+All operating and maintenance costs associated with the Lost Creek Plant shall be borne by the Members in accordance with the ratio of their Membership Interests as that value is established in the LLC Agreement.

 All revenues attributable to all liquids extracted by the Lost Creek Plant shall be allocated to the Members in accordance with Section 5.1 of this Agreement.